-Michael Brough is Deputy Director of Leadership Roundtable, working with senior Catholic executives and Church leaders to promote best practices in Church management and leadership.
+Michael Brough serves as a partner of Leadership Roundtable, working with senior Catholic executives and Church leaders to promote best practices in Church management and leadership.
 Over his 26 years of professional ministry in the Catholic Church, Michael has worked with and trained lay ecclesial ministers, priests, and bishops in dioceses and parishes across the United States and in thirteen different countries.
 He has also served as a consultant to Catholic nonprofits, boards, foundations, and other institutions.

 Michael developed Leadership Roundtable’s Catholic Standards for Excellence program and is certified by the Center for Creative Leadership to deliver the Catholic Leadership 360 assessment tool.
 He is a faculty member for the Toolbox for Pastoral Management and is the author of chapters on leadership and best practices in both volumes of A Pastor’s Toolbox.